superfur/hooks/README.md

 - **useToggle**: A hook for managing boolean toggle states
 - **useLocalStorage**: A hook for persisting data in localStorage
 - **useClippy**: A hook for interacting with the clipboard
+- **useOnlineStatus**: A hook for tracking user's online status
+- **useDocumentTitle**: A hook for updating and managing document title

 ## Documentation